khanduri/influxdb.com/content/docs/kapacitor/v0.1/expr/index.md

 Each time that the expression is evaluated with a new value it updates its running statistics and then returns the deviation.
 This simple expression evaluates to `false` while the stream of data points it has received remains within `3` standard deviations of the running mean.
 As soon as a value is processed that is more than `3` standard deviation it evaluates to `true`.
-Now you can use that expression inside of a TICK script to define powerful alerts.
+Now you can use that expression inside of a TICKscript to define powerful alerts.

-TICK Script:
+TICKscript:

 ```javascript
 stream